jaypaulb/Canvus-Go-API/PRD.md

 - SDK is installable and usable by Go developers on Windows.
 - Documentation is clear, complete, and up-to-date.
 - No Linux-specific commands or scripts in the codebase.
+- **Import/Export round-trip is robust and fully tested for all widget and asset types.
+Widget type handling is case-insensitive, and numeric response validation is relaxed for cross-type equality.**

 ---